 The three step process they shared for finding their product-market fit was:

-a.
-Familiarizing yourself with competitor products to find the gaps
+- Familiarizing yourself with competitor products to find the gaps

-b.
-Question status quo of the feature set and reduce it, and
+- Question status quo of the feature set and reduce it, and

-c.
-Use your SaaS product every day to find ways to improve it.
+- Use your SaaS product every day to find ways to improve it.

 4. Validate Through Marketing

 Inbound marketing can be a great way to validate product, market, and business model assumptions.
-A sound inbound strategy requires you to identify verticals to target, problems to solve, and personas to attract.
+A sound SaaS marketing strategy requires you to identify verticals to target, problems to solve, and SaaS personas to attract.
 It will force you to answer difficult questions, and commit to certain paths.
 If you are successful at driving awareness, interest, and eventually closes through inbound, then you will have arrived at product-market fit.

 Suresh Sambandam, the Founder of OrangeScape & CEO of KiSSFLOW, a disruptive SaaS-based enterprise-level workflow and business process automation platform, thinks “one of the biggest tests for Product Market Fit in the SMB SaaS segment is if strangers who come through inbound marketing buy your product.”